Costa Favolosa Cruise Review

 On our last sailing on board the Costa Pacifica, the bar was usually busy-ish at night, and it was open during the day as a regular bar where you could get water, wine, or beer if you were suntanning by the pool.
 For Costa Favolosa, the lounge was pretty much a ghost town.

-The second bar that we want to talk about is the Wine Bar Camelot.
+The second bar we want to discuss is the Wine Bar Camelot.
 This quickly became our favorite bar on the ship.
-First of all, they serve almost only wines and cocktails that are not included in the regular drink package.
+First, they serve almost only wines and cocktails not included in the regular drink package.
 Second, the wine selection is simply incredible!
 Third, they also serve molecular cocktails that look pretty cool.
 We fell in love with this place because of the ultra-wide selection of wines by the glass served here.

 Camelot wine bar on board Costa Favolosa